 2) You can buy pre-ground meats, but they are usually not blended with enough fat.
-You want 25 to 30% fat.
+You want 25 to 30% fat for most sausages.
 You can chop or grind extra fat if you wish, but nothing beats the quality and freshness of grinding your own meats.
-Trim the fat, gristle, sinew, and bone off the muscle.
-Discard the gristle, sinew, and bone.
+Trim the fat, gristle, sinew, and bone off and discard them.
 Gristle will just clog the grinder.
 Cut the muscle and fat into 1/2 to 1" cubes.
 I like to separate the muscle and fat and weigh them separately to get the ratios right, but you don't have to do this if you think you can guess well.

 3) Place the cubes on a cookie sheet one layer deep.
 You want to work with cold meat because room temp meat is bacterial playground and room temp meat gets sticky and hard to work with.
 So put the tray in the freezer until the meat is stiff but not frozen, perhaps 20 minutes.
 If you freeze it solid, ice crystals form and puncture the muscle fibers and valuable juice is lost.
 Put the metal grinder parts in the freezer to chill them too, and if you can, chill the bowl the ground meat will fall into as well.

-4) When meat and fat are ready, attach the 1/4" die, a metal plate with 1/4" holes,to the end of the grinder and attach the grinder to the mixer.
+4) When meat and fat are ready, attach the die, a metal plate with holes, to the end of the grinder and attach the grinder to the mixer.
 I usually go for large holes, 3/8" or larger.
 Smaller holes tend to clog more easily.
 Load the feed tube with cold meat a little at a time, and press it through with the plunger.
-Grind away with the coarse die.
-You normally don't want a fine grind.
 You can grind the fat and muscle meat separately or mix them together before grinding, your choice.

 6) When the meat is ground, add the other ingredients.
 Don't forget the water.
 Most recipes call for about 3 tablespoons of water per pound of ground meat and fat.
 You can mix by hand, with a wooden spoon, or with the paddle attachment on your mixer, about 1 minute on medium speed, until the liquid is incorporated and the mixture has a uniform, sticky appearance.
 If you can, age the ingredients in the refrigerator overnight, covered, so the dry ingredients can moisturize and the flavors can marry.

 7) Make a small patty and fry it in a non-stick pan and taste it to see if the flavor is right and if it holds together.
 Keep in mind, if you have not aged the mix at least overnight, the flavor will be slightly different after a day or two.
 But the salt should be the same so pay close attention to the salt.
-You can now make patties, meatballs, loaves, cook to 160°F and serve if you wish, but I recommend you let it age a overnight so the dry ingredients give up some of their flavor.
-You can then grill or smoke it, or store it in the fridge for a few days or in the freezer for about a month.
+You can now make patties, meatballs, or loaves.
+You can then grill or smoke it to 160°F, or store it in the fridge for a few days or in the freezer for about a month.
 Pork fat does not age gracefully, so don't push it more than a month.
 Beef fat is more forgiving.

-9) On a KitchenAid, take out the grinding die and attach the casing tube.
+9) Attach the casing tube to your stuffer.
 Put a little oil on the casing tube and slip the casing onto it.